crici/KotlinPlugins/README.md

     ./gradlew build

-from the the root directory.
+from the root directory.

 ## Contained Custom Plugins

-The follwing plugins are part of tis project
+The following plugins are part of this project

 * Crici Welcome Plugin - A simple greeter plugin which uses a custom extension for configuration